 As a Certified Employment Strategist, I have coached diverse clients to transition into different roles.
 Clients typically have difficulty tackling challenging interview questions and demonstrating their unique value.
 However, after an in-depth interview coaching session where they practice hypothetical scenarios using the Situation-Action-Result (SAR) method, clients can articulate their strengths and offerings.
 The SAR method provides a simple structure for demonstrating behavioural-based attributes and all-important results using the client’s own career experiences.

 The Power of Body Language in Interviewing

 It is not enough for candidates to master the basics of interviewing; they must essentially understand the psychology of interviewing.
-The way that a candidate conducts him or herself in an interview sends out powerful unconscious signals.
-These non-verbal communication signals reveal messages about a candidate’s emotional intelligence, genuine interest in the position, and most importantly, whether he or she can truly deliver the solid results indicated in the resume.
+The way that a candidate conducts him or herself in an interview — whether in a face-to-face or virtual scenario — sends out powerful unconscious signals.
+These non-verbal communication signals reveal messages about a candidate’s emotional intelligence, genuine interest in the position, and most importantly, whether he or she can truly deliver the solid results indicated in the résumé.

-A professional with greater charisma, but fewer skills and qualifications, may be more likely to secure a job offer than a less confident one who is highly qualified for the position.
+A professional with loads of charisma, but fewer skills and qualifications, may be more likely to secure a job offer than a less confident candidate who is highly qualified for the position.
 Why?

 Body language such as facial expressions, hand gestures, posture, and reactions can make or break your client’s interview.